c27gc/MERN-content-management/README.md

 This will run both the server and client applications concurrently.

+## API Documentation
+The API is documented using Swagger.
+Once the server is running, you can access the Swagger UI to view and interact with the API documentation.

+##  Accessing Swagger UI
+To view the API documentation in Swagger UI:

+Start the server using Docker.
+Open your browser and navigate to http://localhost:5000/api-docs.
+This will open the Swagger UI where you can explore and test the available API endpoints.

 ## Code Formatting

 This project uses Prettier for code formatting.
 To format the codebase, run: